alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/show-users-answers.md

 If you do research with real user data, you must [open a new incognito window](https://support.google.com/chrome/answer/95464) for each research session, and close all windows before the next session.

-After the session is over, select the **Clear data** link at the bottom of the prototype to clear the user’s data.
+Another way to clear a user's data once the session is over, is to select the **Clear data** link at the bottom of the prototype.

 Check you’ve cleared the data by returning to a previously-loaded page and making sure the data is gone.